 Soft Start Anticipated For Hong Kong Stock Market

-(RTTNews) - The Hong Kong stock market has tracked higher in back-to-back sessions, advancing more than 260 points or 1.7 percent along the way.
-The Hang Seng Index now sits just above the 15,425-point plateau although it may be stuck in neutral on Friday.
+(RTTNews) - The Hong Kong stock market on Tuesday halted the two-day slide in which it had plummeted more than 740 points or 5 percent.
+The Hang Seng Index now sits just above the 15,450-point plateau although it may hand back some of those gains on Wednesday.

-The global forecast for the Asian markets is mixed to lower, with tech shares expected to weigh heavily.
-The European and U.S. markets were mixed and the Asian bourses are expected to follow that lead.
+The global forecast for the Asian markets is mixed to lower ahead of the Federal Reserve's monetary policy announcement later today.
+The European markets were up and the U.S. bourses were down, and the Asian markets are tipped to follow the latter lead.

-The Hang Seng finished modestly higher on Thursday following gains from the oil companies and mixed performances from the properties and technology stocks.
+The Hang Seng finished with huge gains in every sector, particularly among the technology stocks.

-Among the actives, Alibaba Group surged 4.09 percent, while Alibaba Health Info climbed 1.12 percent, ANTA Sports slumped 0.94 percent, China Life Insurance collected 0.89 percent, China Mengniu Dairy rose 0.36 percent, China Petroleum and Chemical (Sinopec) added 0.60 percent, China Resources Land skidded 0.92 percent, CITIC retreated 1.07 percent, CNOOC advanced 0.72 percent, Country Garden plunged 4.49 percent, CSPC Pharmaceutical tanked 3.68 percent, Galaxy Entertainment rallied 1.20 percent, Hang Lung Properties jumped 1.51 percent, Henderson Land improved 0.49 percent, Hong Kong & China Gas lost 0.48 percent, JD.com skyrocketed 5.86 percent, Lenovo soared 3.53 percent, Li Ning declined 1,51 percent, Longfor plummeted 5.13 percent, Meituan spiked 1.62 percent, New World Development tumbled 1.91 percent, Techtronic Industries dipped 0.13 percent, Xiaomi Corporation gained 0.55 percent, WuXi Biologics sank 0.63 percent and Industrial and Commercial Bank of China was unchanged.
+Among the actives, Alibaba Group spiked 7.57 percent, while Alibaba Health Info skyrocketed 9.64 percent, ANTA Sports jumped 6.38 percent, China Life Insurance climbed 3.39 percent, China Mengniu Dairy soared 8.55 percent, China Petroleum and Chemical (Sinopec) improved 2.90 percent, China Resources Land advanced 3.25 percent, CITIC added 1.00 percent, CNOOC strengthened 3.31 percent, Country Garden rallied 6.56 percent, CSPC Pharmaceutical surged 9.05 percent, Galaxy Entertainment soared 8.79 percent, Hang Lung Properties gained 0.91 percent, Henderson Land gathered 083 percent, Hong Kong & China Gas increased 2.48 percent, Industrial and Commercial Bank of China collected 0.29 percent, JD.com spiked 8.41 percent, Lenovo perked 0.48 percent, Li Ning surged 9.48 percent, Longfor accelerated 8.20 percent, Meituan skyrocketed 11.86 percent, New World Development rose 0.62 percent, Techtronic Industries rallied 5.58 percent, Xiaomi Corporation jumped 4.99 percent and WuXi Biologics accelerated 6.90 percent.

-The lead from Wall Street is murky as the major averages opened mixed on Thursday.
-The NASDAQ remained lower throughout the session, while the Dow was higher the whole day and the S&P bounced back and forth across the unchanged line, finally finishing in the red.
+The lead from Wall Street is soft as the major averages were unable to hold early gains on Tuesday, quickly heading south and ending in the red.

-The index also benefited from a positive reaction to a report from the Commerce Department showing U.S. economic activity rebounded by slightly more than expected in the third quarter following two straight quarters of contraction.
+The weakness that emerged on Wall Street came as traders wished to consolidate their positions ahead of the Fed announcement.
+The Fed is widely expected to raise interest rates by another 75 basis points, but traders have expressed optimism the central bank will signal plans to slow the pace of rate hikes at upcoming meetings.

-Meanwhile, a steep drop by Meta Platforms (META) weighed on the tech-heavy NASDAQ, with the Facebook parent plunging by 24.5 percent after the company reported weaker than expected Q3 earnings and disappointing guidance.
+In economic news, the Labor Department noted a jump in U.S. job openings in September, while the Institute for Supply Management showed a slight increase in U.S. manufacturing activity in October.
+Also, the Commerce Department said construction spending in the U.S. unexpectedly increased in October.

-Crude oil prices climbed higher on Thursday, extending gains from the previous session amid optimism about demand growth.
-West Texas Intermediate Crude oil futures for December were up $1.17 or 1.3 percent at $89.08 a barrel.
+Crude oil prices climbed higher on Tuesday on a weak dollar, a reduction in OPEC crude output, an upward revision in oil demand forecast by OPEC, and record U.S. oil export data.
+West Texas Intermediate Crude oil futures for December jumped $1.84 or 2.1 percent at $88.37 a barrel.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!